Royal College of Paediatrics and Child Health

 User testing

-The final deliverable from the entire UX process was a document containing detailed information about every aspect of the new site, including content types, fields, taxonomy, user roles and permissions, user flows, entity relationships, data security and more.
+The final deliverable from the UX process was a document containing detailed information about every aspect of the new site, including content types, fields, taxonomy, user roles and permissions, user flows, entity relationships, data security and more.
+This became the specification for the site, helping the client understand exactly what the new site would be like and how it worked, and also became the detailed blueprint for the developers to build from.

 Handover and development